WassimHedfi/EV-Charging-Station/README.md

 # EV-Charging-Station

+## Overview

-The aim of the project was to provide a scalable and reliable EV charging system prototype.
-To achieve this goal, we designed, constructed and tested a fully automated system that utilizes a line follower robot with PID regulation.
-This robot navigates a designated path and autonomously stops at the charging station when needed.
-Once at the charging station, the robot makes mechanical contact with it and initiates the charging process.
-The robot resumes its path once the battery state of charge (SoC) reaches a certain level.
-Throughout the charging and the navigation processes, the system continuously takes appropriate measurements to ensure optimal performance and efficiency.
+The **EV-Charging-Station** project aims to create a scalable and reliable electric vehicle (EV) charging system prototype.
+The system features an automated line-following robot equipped with PID regulation for precise navigation.
+The robot autonomously follows a path, stops at a designated charging station, and initiates the charging process upon contact.
+It resumes navigation once the battery state of charge (SoC) reaches the desired level.
+The system continuously monitors performance metrics to ensure efficiency throughout both the charging and navigation phases.

+## Key Features

+- **Automated Navigation:** Line-following robot with PID control for accurate path tracking.
+- **Charging Process:** Automated contact and initiation of charging at the station.
+- **Battery Monitoring:** Resumes navigation based on battery state of charge.
+- **Performance Measurement:** Continuous monitoring to optimize system efficiency.

+## Getting Started

+1. **Build the Robot:** Assemble and configure the line-following robot with PID regulation.
+2. **Setup the Charging Station:** Position the station along the robot's path.
+3. **Calibration:** Calibrate PID settings and charging parameters.
+4. **Run the System:** Start the robot and monitor its performance through the charging and navigation phases.

+## Components

+- Line-following robot with PID controller
+- Charging station with mechanical contact mechanism
+- Battery monitoring system

 ![Layout](media/layout.PNG)